 “GO BEHIND THE TOILET THERE,” Nicole commanded them all, eagerly anticipating Agnes.
 “ALL OF YOU GATHER THERE.
-YOU’RE SAFE, UNLESS YOU TRY ANYTHING STUPID,” she instructed, wondering why Ma Agnes and her guard hadn’t appeared.
+YOU’RE SAFE, UNLESS YOU TRY ANYTHING STUPID,” she instructed, wondering why Ma Agnes hadn’t appeared.

 The villagers obeyed.

 “GET OUT AGNES, I’M WARNING YOU!”
 Nicky yelled, stepping closer to the door.
-She signalled to Vincent’s men to come closer.
+She signalled to Vincent’s men to step closer.
 “GET OUT NOW AGNES, YOU’RE SURROUNDED.”

 “DON’T TEST ME, DAMN IT!”
 She insisted, confused a tad.

 “This is crap,” one of Vincent’s men spat, shooting in the air and charging inside the barn with his UZI sub-machine gun aimed.
 He was an oversized bearded man with a slight limp to his strut.

 Nicky and the other gent followed behind, slowly.